 The post about this book in my weblog has a rather detailed presentation of this publication

 Up to now the thesis has not been published in a commercial edition.
-The abstract (in english and in french) can be found on OEE texts.
+The abstract (in English and in French) is available on OEE texts.

 In 2016 the French classic Claude and Clovis Prévost, Les bâtisseurs de l'imaginaire (1990) was republished.
 See the referral to this book for the year 1990.